Please read house rules before booking!

-Bookings of 2 nights are accepted only for weekdays (Monday - Friday)!
+Bookings of 2 nights are accepted only for weekdays (Monday - Friday) between April and August!

-Discount for families with infants and long stays of 7 nights or more.
-Please inquire before booking.
+Discount for families with kids and young adults, also for long stays of 7 nights or more.

 Brand new flat with two separate rooms, a well equipped kitchen in central Budapest for up to 4 persons.
 The apartment has two balconies, one looking onto the ever teeming square the other onto the surrounding houses, a nice spot to enjoy silence and relax.